 About The Amphibians Are Coming!

-Award-winning World War II military historian William L. McGee provides a history of the revolutionary World War II landing craft specifically designed and built to speed assault troops and equipment directly to the beach.
-Under one cover:
+History of the revolutionary World War II amphibious landing craft designed and built to land assault troops and equipment directly on a hostile or potentially hostile beach.

 - A brief history of amphibious warfare from the Revolutionary War to the 1942 Guadalcanal and North Africa campaigns.

 - A focus on the “Earlybird” Flotilla Five LCTs (Landing Craft, Tank), LSTs (Landing Ship, Tank) and LCIs (Landing Craft, Infantry) and their crews, from landing craft design and construction, to amphibious training, to crew and flotilla formations, and to on-the-job warfare training in the Southern Solomons…all in preparation for their first invasion of enemy-held territory, Operation TOENAILS.

 - A profile of the famed “Green Dragons,” the high-speed destroyer transports that filled a pressing Marine Corps need for ship-to-shore delivery prior to the availability of the new landing craft.

 “Bill McGee combines exhaustive research with the words of the men who took the theory of the amphibious doctrine and the new machines to sea.
 His dedicated work will surely help keep the day-to-day naval record of the ‘Greatest Generation’ from being lost.”